dnsimple/dnsimple-support/content/articles/subscription-renewals.markdown

 When your subscription renewal payment fails you will receive a dunned invoice and an email that will include details about the failure.

 If this happens please don't panic: your account will not be canceled and your domains will continue to resolve.
 We are well aware that credit cards expire and wallets are lost.
 That's why we give our customers plenty of time to resolve their payment issues.
-Since the first failed payment attempt **you have 20 days to settle your balance**.
+Since the first failed payment attempt **you have 20 days to finalize the payment**.

 **Our system will try to renew the subscription and collect the payment daily** during that period.
 You will be notified about the outcome of these attempts.